chamberlainlondon/chamberlainlondon.github.io/_pages/about.md

 - Overhauling firm's client-facing investment proposal model using Excel and Visual Basic for Applications so client portfolio creation is more efficient and optimized.
 [Read More](https://londonchamberlain.com/portfolio/portfolio-4/)
 - Researching and hiring a technology consultant and data analytics team to produce an advanced dashboard for The Fox Alliance's tax practice.

+### Equity Research Analyst Intern, Westlake Securities

+[Westlake Securities](https://www.westlakesecurities.com/westlake-approach/) is a boutique middle market investment bank founded in 2003 and headquartered in Austin, Texas.
+I served as an Equity Research Analyst Intern in Fall 2024, where I produced research on energy and industrials sectors equities.

-### Accounting & Supply Chain Intern, James A. Baker Coaching
+### Technology Consultant, James A Baker Coaching

-From December 2023 to May 2024, I served as an accounting and supply chain intern for [James A. Baker Coaching](https://jamesabakercoaching.com/).
+From December 2023 to May 2024, I served as a technology consultant for [James A. Baker Coaching](https://jamesabakercoaching.com/).

 ## University Leadership